Sun Odyssey 43 DS: Design

 The Sun Odyssey 43 DS is a recreational keelboat, built predominantly of solid fiberglass, with wooden structural members.
 It has a masthead sloop rig, with a deck-stepped mast, two sets of swept spreaders and aluminum spars with stainless steel wire rigging.
-The hull has a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by twin wheels and a fixed fin keel with a weighted bulb or an optional shoal draft keel.
+The hull has a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a singlewheel and a fixed fin keel with a weighted bulb or an optional shoal draft keel.
 It displaces 21054 lb and carries 6515 lb of ballast.

 The boat has a draft of 6.56 ft with the standard keel and 5.25 ft with the optional shoal draft keel.

 The boat is fitted with a diesel engine of 75 hp for docking and maneuvering.
 The fuel tank holds 53 u.s.gal and the fresh water tank has a capacity of 145 u.s.gal.

 The design was built in several cabin interior configurations.
-The two cabin version has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a "U"-shaped settee in the main cabin and an aft cabin with a central double berth.
+The two cabin version has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a U-shaped settee in the main cabin and an aft cabin with a central double berth.
 The galley is located on the starboard side just forward of the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove, an ice box and a double sink.
+The galley is L-shaped and is equipped with a two-burner stove, an ice box and a double sink.
 A navigation station is opposite the galley, on the port side.
 There are two heads, one just aft of the bow cabin on the port side and one on the port side in the aft cabin.

 The design has a hull speed of 8.21 kn and a PHRF handicap range of 96 to 117 with an average of 117.